 Enough of that sappy stuff though.
 Whether your Thanksgiving is a traditional one (whatever that looks like to you) or it changes year to year, hopefully, you’ll find some time to enjoy this vegan mashed cauliflower.
 Enjoy your mashed potatoes, but perhaps this cauliflower will be a new and different veggie dish on the table.
 On Adam’s first bite, he said he thought it would make a really yummy dip with crackers.
 I preferred eating it with a spoon in a bowl, but it actually wasn’t a bad idea at all.
 So maybe we should all be thinking appetizer for this cauliflower.

 here are a few reasons why I love this vegan mashed cauliflower, so listen up!

 - This dish is silky smooth, creamy and goes down with no problem.
 The herbs, vegan butter and the roasted garlic make this mashed cauliflower lip-smacking good.

-- Guys, it’s so easy to make.
-It takes less than an hour to make, and most of that time is just waiting for the garlic to roast and the cauliflower to steam.
+- Guys, this dish is so easy to make. this vegan cauliflower mash takes less than an hour to make, and most of that time is just waiting for the garlic to roast and the cauliflower to steam.
 Sip on a glass of wine while you wait and then blend everything together.
 Done and done.
 Easiest side dish ever.

 Whether you want to get sappy with me and discuss at length what you are grateful for, or you just want to eat a huge meal, let Thanksgiving be what you need it to be.
 And if you need Thanksgiving to have this Vegan Mashed Cauliflower in it, then the ball is in your court, friends.
 Happy Thanksgiving!